timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

     </div>
 </x-blockquote>

-As the boys start to comprehend my cancer diagnosis, my hope is they will grow in trusting God’s faithfulness,  even when his way leads through the sea of suffering and his “footprints are unseen.”
+As the boys comprehend  my cancer and experience this broken world, my hope is to instill a growing trust in God’s faithfulness, even when his way leads through the sea of suffering and his “footprints are unseen.”
 I pray they know <a href="https://youtu.be/Lq1kJLN-izE?si=3tnTPOA8oHSFbQ2M" class="text-yellow-500">Jesus</a> hears their cry and his hand is reaching out to lead them through life.

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+48:14/" caption="Psalm 48:14">
     <div>For this God is our God for ever and ever; he will be our guide even to the end.</div>